What is the Average Rate of Return?

-The term “average rate of return” refers to the percentage rate of return that is expected on an investment or asset vis-à-vis the initial investment cost or average investment over the life of the project.
-The formula for average rate of return is derived by dividing the average annual net earnings after taxes or return on the investment by the original investment or the average investment during the life of the project and then expressed in terms of percentage.
+Average Rate of Return (ARR) refers to the percentage rate of return expected on investment or asset is the initial investment cost or average investment over the life of the project.
+The formula for an average rate of return is derived by dividing the average annual net earnings after taxes or return on the investment by the original investment or the average investment during the life of the project and then expressed in terms of percentage.

 Average Rate of Return Formula

 Mathematically, it is represented as,